 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Giants' Hill III is a Neolithic long barrow situated approximately 750 metres north-west of Skendleby Lodge Farm in Lincolnshire.
-The monument dates to the Neolithic period and forms part of a wider landscape of ritual and burial monuments in the region.
-The barrow survives as an earthwork, preserving evidence of prehistoric funerary practice and settlement patterns in eastern England during the early farming communities of the Neolithic era.
+Giants' Hill III is a Neolithic long barrow situated approximately 750 metres north-west of Skendleby Lodge Farm in Lincolnshire, England.
+The monument dates to the Neolithic period and represents one of a series of barrow monuments in the local landscape.
+As a long barrow, it would have functioned as a communal burial structure and is indicative of the monumental architecture constructed during the early farming communities of prehistoric Britain.
+The site is recorded on the National Heritage List for England under entry number 1014935.

 Giants' Hill III, a Neolithic long barrow 750m north-west of Skendleby Lodge Farm is a scheduled monument protected by Historic England under reference 1014935.
 View the official record →

-Giants' Hill III is a Neolithic long barrow situated approximately 750 metres north-west of Skendleby Lodge Farm in Lincolnshire.
+Giants' Hill III is a Neolithic long barrow situated approximately 750 metres north-west of Skendleby Lodge Farm in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014935.

 Giants' Hill III, a Neolithic long barrow 750m north-west of Skendleby Lodge Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014935.